 Fox have a chest size of about 14 inches or less, and larger weight fox tend to be longer, but not much bigger in the chest.

 A dog that has a 14 inch chest will be about two inches shorter in stature than a fox, which is mostly leg, with a bone structure closer to that of a bird than that of a dog.
 Look for a small-chested 12 inch tall terrier (or less) and you will never regret it.

-The far-and-away biggest killer of fox is disease (distemper, mange); parasites (roundworm, hookworm, heartworm); exposure, flood, and respiratory illness (as kits); starvation; and happenstance (ripped by barbed wire, caught in brambles, accidental poisoning from antifreeze or rat bait).
-Encounters with farm dogs prune of some fox, and vehicle impact kills many others.
+The far-and-away biggest killer of fox is disease (distemper, mange), parasites (roundworm, hookworm, heartworm), exposure, flood, and respiratory illness (as kits), starvation; and happenstance (ripped by barbed wire, caught in brambles, accidental poisoning from antifreeze or rat bait).
+Encounters with farm dogs prune off some sick fox, and vehicle impact kills many others.
 Trappers and hunters have almost no impact on fox numbers at the national level.